Sleeping pills and minor tranquillisers

 - low body temperature

-Note: drinking alcohol increases the sedative effect of benzodiazepines.
-Ask your doctor or pharmacist whether it’s safe to drink alcohol while you’re taking these drugs.
+Drinking alcohol can increase the sedative effect of benzodiazepines.
+This can cause some dangerous side effects.
+You can speak to your doctor or pharmacist about whether it’s safe to drink alcohol with a specific benzodiazepine.